isomerpages/moe-swisscottagesec/_direct-school-admission/Swiss Direct School Admission.md

 aims to nurture our students to be&nbsp;<strong>Thoughtful Leaders,</strong>&nbsp;<strong>Reflective Thinkers</strong>&nbsp;and&nbsp;<strong>Caring Citizens who Lead to Serve</strong>&nbsp;the nation and the world.
-Swiss Cottage’s Distinctive Programmes include our flagship&nbsp;<strong>Thoughtful Leadership Programme</strong>&nbsp;(covering the Global Perspectives, Student Leadership and Values-In-Action programmes) and our&nbsp;<strong>Applied Sciences for Sustainable Development Programme</strong>&nbsp;for the entire student body.
+Swiss Cottage’s Distinctive Programmes include our flagship&nbsp;<strong>Thoughtful Leadership Programme</strong>&nbsp;(covering the Glocal Perspectives, Student Leadership and Values-In-Action programmes) and our&nbsp;<strong>Applied Sciences for Sustainable Development Programme</strong>&nbsp;for the entire student body.
 Under the Total Curriculum Framework, these flagship programmes are well integrated with our rigorous Instructional Programmes